Table of Contents

 2. The New Freedom Medicaid Waiver serves senior residents of Pierce and King Counties who require a nursing home level of care, but prefer to live at home.
 Via this program, eligible applicants are given a “care budget,” and are able to choose services and goods that enable them to remain living at home.
 Benefits might include personal assistance services, assistive technology, personal emergency response systems, and medical / alternative care.
 To learn more, click here.

-In addition to the Medicaid program options for senior care listed above, the state of Washington also offers one non-Medicaid program.
+In addition to the Medicaid program options for senior care listed above, the state of Washington also offers two non-Medicaid program.

 Aside from state specific options for senior care assistance in Washington, there are also non-profit and federal programs available.
 To assist one in locating other options that aid in paying for elderly care, don’t hesitate to use our free Resource Locator Tool.
 Utilizing this tool, it is easy to find other options that are available and to choose the one that is best for one’s needs and situation.
 Other opportunities include programs that help out veterans with assisted living or utilizing eldercare loans.